|Apply & Register|||||Schedules & Catalog|||||Instruction|||||For Students|||||Faculty & Staff|||||Administration|||||About SRJC|

 Appointment - Although a test session may be full, some seats may become available.
 Arrive no earlier than 10 to 15 minutes prior to the start of the test and ask to be put on the waitlist.

-Go online or contact Assessment Services at (707) 778-3908, Petaluma Campus, to make an appointment for placement testing.
+Go online or contact Student Success and Assessment Services at (707) 778-3908, Petaluma Campus, to make an appointment for placement testing.

 The English Placement Test comprises a 45-minute writing sample and a 50-minute multiple choice question test.
 Please allow an additional 15 minutes for instruction.
 The English Placement Test begins with an essay assignment.
 And the multiple choice test is comprised of 65 questions administered in two separate components: 1) Reading Comprehension, and 2) Sentence Structure and Grammar.
 The reading and writing skills are assessed and the combined scores including other multiple measures determine English course placement.
 The English course placements are: